 Kangaroo Training Institute Leads the Way with Confined Space and Height Safety Training

-Willawong, Australia, 2025-09-26 — /EPR Network/ — Kangaroo Training Institute offers certified training in confined space entry and online safety refresher courses to help Australian workers stay compliant, confident, and workplace-ready.
+QLD, Australia, 2025-09-27 — /EPR Network/ — Kangaroo Training Institute offers certified training in confined space entry and online safety refresher courses to help Australian workers stay compliant, confident, and workplace-ready.

 Kangaroo Training Institute continues to support Australian workers with practical and accessible safety training, including its essential enter and work in confined spaces training course.
 Designed for those working in high-risk areas, the course equips participants with the skills needed to safely operate in enclosed or restricted spaces—environments known to carry significant risk.